Skip to main content

 Frequently Asked Questions

-The Kia EV6 uses a standard J1772 connector for Level 2 home charging.
-Any Level 2 EVSE rated at 48A or higher will deliver the maximum 11 kW charging speed.
-We recommend the ChargePoint Home Flex ($649) for premium features or the Emporia Smart 48A ($429) for the best value.
+No. The EV6 uses the standard J1772 connector for Level 2 AC charging and CCS1 for DC fast charging in the US.
+Any 48A J1772 home charger works at full speed.
+The 800V architecture is a battery-side specification that only matters during DC fast charging on public stations.
+We recommend the ChargePoint Home Flex ($649) for premium features or the Emporia Smart 48A ($429) for the best value — both are standard J1772 EVSEs.

-Does the Kia EV6 qualify for the EV charger tax credit?
+Does the Kia EV6 qualify for the federal 30C tax credit?

 Share: